2015 Tour de France: Route and stages

 On 8 November 2013, the ASO announced Utrecht would host the 2015 edition's opening stages (known as the Grand Départ).
 It was the sixth time the Tour had started in the Netherlands, a record for a country outside France.
 The previous five were: 1954, in Amsterdam; 1973, in Scheveningen; 1978, in Leiden; 1996, in 's-Hertogenbosch; and 2010, in Rotterdam.
 Utrecht paid the ASO a reported €4m to host the Grand Départ.
 The full route of the Tour was unveiled on 22 October 2014 at the Palais des Congrès in Paris.
 At the event, the race director Christian Prudhomme described it as "atypique" (English: "atypical"), adding "If you do not climb, you will not win the Tour in 2015."
-The most noticeable differences were the lack of time trial kilometers and the mountainous terrain.
+The most noticeable differences were the lack of time trial kilometres and the mountainous terrain.

 After the first stage in Utrecht, the second stage left the city to finish in the region of Zeeland in the south of the Netherlands.
 The third began in Antwerp, Belgium, and concluded at the Mur de Huy, a steep climb known for its inclusion in the one-day classic race La Flèche Wallonne.
 Stage four started in Seraing, before ending in Cambrai, France; it featured seven cobbled sectors with a combined distance of 13 km.
 Stages five to nine crossed northern France westwards, beginning in the region of Nord-Pas-de-Calais and ending in Brittany.
 A long transfer took the race to the south of the country for next three stages through the Pyrenees, which include the Tour's most climbed mountain, the Col du Tourmalet, on stage eleven.
 Stages 13 to 16 formed a continuous four-stage journey that navigated eastwards to the Alps; four stages took place in and around the mountain range.
 A second long transfer took the Tour back to the north-east to finish with the Champs-Élysées stage in Paris.